rust-lang/rfcs/text/0000-deprecated-scheduled-removal.md

 The second case is particularly useful - while knowing the version in which the item will be removed is a good thing for the library users, always requiring to put a version is troublesome, as putting a specific version then forces the maintainer to remove those items in that specific version.

+## From Library Author Point-of-view

+For all items annotated with the `deprecated` attribute including this `scheduled_removal` parameter, it is a hard compiler error not removing a certain item for when the version of the crate is **larger than or equal** to the version specified in the `scheduled_removal` parameter.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation